Going beyond zero waste to landfill

 By wasting less food, we can help increase food security.
 That’s why in 2015 Unilever signed up to the Consumer Goods Forum’s commitment to measure the disposed food waste footprint from our manufacturing sites.

-Through our zero non-hazardous waste to landfill achievement, we’ve already done a lot of work to ensure all waste – including food waste – is reused, recycled or recovered.
+Through our zero non-hazardous waste to landfill achievement, we have already done a lot of work to ensure all waste – including food waste – is reused, recycled or recovered.
 But by working with others, we can eliminate waste on an unprecedented scale.
 As the world focuses on the UN Global Goals for Sustainable Development to end extreme poverty, fix inequality and tackle climate change by 2030, the time for us all to drive more action on waste is now.

 * We aim to maintain our achievement of zero non-hazardous waste to landfill (ZWL) across our manufacturing sites worldwide.
 However, incidents can occur where small amounts of non-hazardous waste are sent to landfill in error or because of operational changes e.g. acquisitions or supplier issues.
 We consider ZWL is maintained when less than 0.5% of non-hazardous waste is disposed to landfill in the 12-month period.